RobotMa/vimrc/sources_non_forked/lightline.vim/README.md

 - Create a function component.
 The previous `charvaluehex` component has `'statusline'` item configuration and registered in `g:lightline.component`.
 In the current example, we register the name of the function in `g:lightline.component_function`.
 It should return the string to be displayed in the statusline.
 - Add the component name `gitbranch` to `g:lightline.active.left` or `g:lightline.active.right`.

-- Find out the function which is suitable to use in the statusline.
-- Create a function component.
-The previous `charvaluehex` component has `'statusline'` item configuration and registered in `g:lightline.component`.
-In the current example, we register the name of the function in `g:lightline.component_function`.
-It should return the string to be displayed in the statusline.
-- Add the component name `gitbranch` to `g:lightline.active.left` or `g:lightline.active.right`.

 Here we have leaned two kinds of components.

-- component: it has a `%`-prefixed item which you can find the meaning at `:h 'statusline'`.
-All the default components of lightline.vim are components in this style.
-See the default components at `:h g:lightline.component`.
-- function component: the name of functions are registered.
-The function is called again and again so be careful not to register a heavy function.
-See the help with `:h g:lightline.component_function`.

 - component: it has a `%`-prefixed item which you can find the meaning at `:h 'statusline'`.
 All the default components of lightline.vim are components in this style.
 See the default components at `:h g:lightline.component`.
 - function component: the name of functions are registered.
 The function is called again and again so be careful not to register a heavy function.
 See the help with `:h g:lightline.component_function`.

 The function component is an important design for the configurability of lightline.vim.
 By providing the configuration interface via functions, you can adjust the statusline information as you wish.